skckompella/arterys/README.md

 **Q: What is the test set error rate for each class?
 Are some classes more challenging than others to distinguish from each other?
 Why?**

 A: [ 99.75  99.76  99.7   99.61  99.8   99.7   99.8   99.52  99.61  99.49]

 With numbers like these, it is hard to say if any class was challenging at all.
 It is possible that the a more complicated task would give us a better opportunity to analyze.

 **Q: Based only on information gathered in the first epoch of training, do you think that the model would benefit from more training time?
 Why?**

 A: I would run it for at least a couple more epochs to see if I can obtain any improvement in validation accuracy .
 Its impossible to judge from one epoch alone.
 Generally, more training will surely be useful.
 However, for a dataset like MNIST, we can say it is "good enough" with about 99% accuracy unless we are trying to break some record.

-**Q: Besides training for a longer time, what would you do to improve accuracy?
+**Q: Besides training for a longer time, what would you do to improve accuracy?.**

-Increasing width of each layer, adding more convolution layers and fully connected layers, try different optimizers (adam gave me better accuracy than adagrad) etc.**
+A: Increasing width of each layer, adding more convolution layers and fully connected layers, try different optimizers (adam gave me better accuracy than adagrad) etc.

 ##Part 2: Analysis on noisy data